illusion0001/Windows-Game-Patches/.github/README.md

 #### Installation
 - **Note:** ***Please make sure any executable hex edits are removed/reverted first***.
 - ***This has not been tested online, use at your own risk!***.
-  - Extract the following contents of the release zip in to the the game root folder.
+  - Extract the following contents of the release zip into the game root folder.
   - `winmm.dll`
   - `BFV.NoTAA.asi`
 </details>